2023-24 Parking Information

 NHS will be issuing unique permits for students with provisional licenses.
 It is the responsibility of the student to inform the school when they have received their unrestricted driver’s license.
 At that time, they will be issued a new NHS parking permit at no additional cost.

 Students will be issued a custom permit with all approved vehicles' information.
 The permit should be placed on the dashboard of the car and the car and permit information should match.
 ALL FAMILY vehicles should be registered beforehand (listed on the parking application with copies of vehicle registration).
 Any alternate vehicle driven to school should be listed on the application and registered with the Attendance Office.
 If the vehicle is not listed on the permit, the student should email MariyaBarin@iusd.org prior to the start of the school day with the student's name, ID#, car color/make/model, and license plate number, and valid vehicle registration to avoid a parking violation.
 See enforcement/violation consequences guidelines below.

 Enforcement & Consequences

-Cars must be parked in designated areas.
+Cars must be parked in designated areas and should not be parked in Visitor spaces or staff parking.
 The Irvine Police Department will once again provide parking enforcement at NHS.
-The police department will work closely with school personnel to enforce parking laws, traffic regulations and adherence to provisional license restrictions.
+The police department will work closely with school personnel to enforce parking laws, traffic regulations, and adherence to provisional license restrictions.
 Violation of NHS parking regulations or traffic laws will result in a citation from the City of Irvine.
-If you need further information about Parking Enforcement, please contact the Irvine Police Department at 949/724-7000.
+If you need further information about Parking Enforcement, please contact the Irvine Police Department at 949.724.7000.

-- Third Offense - Boot on car with fine and Saturday School
+- Third offense - Boot on car with fine and additional suspension of permit

-- Fourth offense and beyond - Car will be towed at owner's expense
+- Fourth offense and beyond - Car will be towed at owner's expense/permit revoked